Sun Country Airlines | Orlando

 Many popular restaurant chains are headquartered in Orlando, so if you’re a fan of a particular “brand,” chances are you’re in luck.
-Those looking for something a little more unique are also in luck: options abound, from the one-of-a-kind dinner theaters offered in and around the theme parks—where patron tables are visited by Mickey, Goofy, and others—to more low-key, fine dining options like Christini’s and Chatham’s Place.
+Those looking for something a little more unique are also in luck: options abound, from the one-of-a-kind dinner theaters offered in and around the theme parks—where patron tables are visited by Mickey, Goofy and others—to more low-key, fine dining options like Christini’s and Chathams Place.

 Skip over to Lake Eola Heights or College Park to enliven your diet with a taste of other cultures.
 Juliana’s Fine Tuscan Cuisine is positively revered by locals for its cozy ambiance and authentic Tuscan food, while Tijuana Flats offers what just might be the best Tex-Mex outside of Texas.
 Emeril’s cuisine is primarily Continental, but with a distinctive Cajun touch that receives rave reviews.
 For Asian flare and fusion, you can’t beat the experience offered at Funky Monkey Wine Company, which includes not only spectacular sushi, but one of the city’s best wine lists to boot.
 MoonFish offers a raw bar in addition to an array of unique menu items like duck carpaccio and almond-fried lobster tails.
-The Garden Café is a Mecca for lovers of Chinese food as well as vegetarians, and Ming Court offers dim sum and performances of Asian folk music most nights of the week.
+The Garden Café is a mecca for lovers of Chinese food as well as vegetarians, and Ming Court offers dim sum and performances of Asian folk music most nights of the week.

 Orlando is also rife with restaurants designed for those who want to see and to be seen by others.
-Wolfgang Puck’s, Enzo’s on the Lake and Artist Point all spring to mind as upscale dining establishments where the atmosphere is cutting-edge, the service is peerless and the clientele is unparalleled.
-And for an upscale dining experience that redefines “local flavor,” dine at the Everglades Restaurant, which serves organic, regional cuisine in an atmosphere reminiscent of the establishment’s namesake.
+Wolfgang Puck’s, Enzo’s on the Lake and Artist Point spring to mind as upscale dining establishments where the atmosphere is cutting-edge, the service is peerless and the clientele is unparalleled.
+For an upscale dining experience that redefines “local flavor,” dine at the Everglades Restaurant, which serves organic, regional cuisine in an atmosphere reminiscent of the establishment’s namesake.